 We introduced MongoDB Atlas in June 2016.
 MongoDB Atlas is our hosted multi-cloud database-as-a-service ("DBaaS") offering that includes comprehensive infrastructure and management, which we run and manage in the cloud.
-During the three months ended April 30, 2020 and 2019, MongoDB Atlas revenue represented 42% and 35% of our total revenue, respectively, reflecting the continued growth of MongoDB Atlas since its introduction.
+During the three and nine months ended October 31, 2020, MongoDB Atlas revenue represented 47% and 44% of our total revenue, respectively, and during the three and nine months ended October 31, 2019, MongoDB Atlas revenue represented 40% and 37% of our total revenue, respectively, reflecting the continued growth of MongoDB Atlas since its introduction.
 We have experienced strong growth in self-serve customers of MongoDB Atlas.
 These customers are charged monthly based on their usage.
 In addition, we have also seen growth in MongoDB Atlas customers sold by our sales force.
 These customers typically sign annual commitments and pay in advance or are invoiced monthly based on usage.
-Given our platform has been downloaded from our website more than 110 million times since February 2009 and over 40 million times in the last 12 months alone, a core component of our growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.
+Given our platform has been downloaded from our website more than 130 million times since February 2009 and over 55 million times in the last 12 months alone, a core component of our growth strategy for MongoDB Atlas is to convert developers and their organizations who are already using Community Server to become customers of MongoDB Atlas and enjoy the benefits of a managed offering.

 We also generate revenue from services, which consist primarily of fees associated with consulting and training services.
-Revenue from services accounted for 4% and 6% of our total revenue for the three months ended April 30, 2020 and 2019, respectively.
+Revenue from services accounted for 4% of our total revenue for both the three and nine months ended October 31, 2020, and 5% of our total revenue for both the three and nine months ended October 31, 2020, and 5% of our total revenue for both the three and nine months ended October 31, 2019.
 We expect to continue to invest in our services organization as we believe it plays an important role in accelerating our customers' realization of the benefits of our platform, which helps drive customer retention and expansion.

 We believe the market for our offerings is large and growing.
-According to IDC, the worldwide database software market, which it refers to as the data management software market, is forecast to be \$62 billion in 2020 growing to approximately \$89 billion in 2024, representing an 9% compound annual growth rate.
+According to IDC, the worldwide database software market, which it refers to as the data management software market, is forecast to be \$68 billion in 2020 growing to approximately \$106 billion in 2024, representing a 12% compound annual growth rate.
 We have experienced rapid growth and have made substantial investments in developing our platform and expanding our sales and marketing footprint.
 We intend to continue to invest heavily to grow our business to take advantage of our market opportunity rather than optimizing for profitability or cash flow in the near term.

-Impact of the COVID-19 Pandemic
+Impact of the Ongoing COVID-19 Pandemic

-In March 2020, the World Health Organization declared the outbreak of COVID-19 a pandemic.
-This pandemic continues to spread throughout the U.S. and the world and has resulted in authorities implementing numerous measures to contain the virus, including travel bans and restrictions, quarantines, shelter-in-place orders, and business limitations and shutdowns.
-The full extent of the impact of the COVID-19 pandemic on our future operational and financial performance will depend on certain developments, including the duration and spread of the pandemic, related public health measures, their impact on the global economy and their impact on our current and prospective customers, employees, vendors and other parties with whom we do business, all of which are uncertain and cannot be predicted.
+The ongoing COVID-19 pandemic has continued to impact the U.S. and the world.
+As a result, authorities have implemented numerous measures to contain the virus, including travel bans and restrictions, quarantines, shelter-in-place orders, and business limitations and shutdowns.
+Although some jurisdictions previously relaxed such restrictions, in many cases these restrictions have been or may in the future be re-instituted, and other jurisdictions are imposing restrictions for the first time.
+As the COVID-19 pandemic continues to spread, it is highly uncertain to what extent and when restrictions will be lifted in various jurisdictions.
+The full extent of the impact of the ongoing COVID-19 pandemic on our future operational and financial performance will depend on certain developments, including the duration and spread of the pandemic, related public health measures, their impact on the global economy and their impact on our current and prospective customers, employees, vendors and other parties with whom we do business, all of which are uncertain and cannot be predicted.